A Primer on Zeta Functions and Decomposition Spaces: Classical Zeta Functions

-The Hasse--Weil zeta function is the subject of the Weil Conjectures, all of which have been settled: \begin{thm}[Weil Conjectures] Let $X$ be a smooth, projective, geometrically connected variety over $\F_{q}$ and let $d = \dim X$.
+where $\exp(t) = 1 + \sum_{n = 1}^{\infty} \frac{1}{n!}t^{n}$.
+This function is the subject of the Weil Conjectures, all of which have been settled: \begin{thm}[Weil Conjectures] Let $X$ be a smooth, projective, geometrically connected variety over $\F_{q}$ and let $d = \dim X$.
 Then \begin{enumerate}[\quad (1)] \item (Weil 1948, Dwork 1960) $Z(X,t)$ is a rational function. \item (Grothendieck 1965, Deligne 1974) $Z(X,t)$ satisfies the functional equation

 where $\epsilon = \pm 1$ and $E$ is the self-intersection number of the diagonal $X\hookrightarrow X\times X$. \item (Deligne 1974) As a rational function,

 with $P_{2d}(t) = 1 - q^{n}t$ and all other $P_{i}$ integer-valued polynomials in $t$ with roots $(\alpha_{ij})$ satisfying $|\alpha_{ij}| = q^{i/2}$. \end{enumerate} \end{thm}